yveszb38/docs/pages/learn/more/examples/seed-projects.md

 [Resin Golang Image Example][golang-image-link]

-This project contains examples of how to use Resin Golang images on devices supported by Resin.io.
+This project contains examples of how to use Resin Golang images on devices supported by {{ $names.company.upper }}.

 <!-- ###Language Demo Projects Links  -->